javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

     ![](lexenv-nested-makecounter-2.png)

     The Lexical Environment for the `makeCounter()` call is created.
 It stores local variables, in our case `count: 0` is the only local variable.
-The property `[[Environment]]` of `makeCounter` is used as an outer lexical reference for the new Lexical Environment.
+The property `[[Environment]]` of `makeCounter` is used as an outer lexical reference for the new Lexical Environment, so it points to the global one.

-    Now we have two Lexical Environments: the first one is global, the second one is for the current `makeCounter` call, and it references the global one.
+    Now we have two Lexical Environments: the first one is global, the second one is for the current `makeCounter` call.

-3. During the execution of `makeCounter()` the nested function is created.
-Here a Function Expression is used to define a function.
+3. During the execution of `makeCounter()` the tiny nested function is created.
+Here Function Expression is used to define the function.
 But that doesn't matter.
 All functions get the `[[Environment]]` property that references the Lexical Environment where they are made.
 For our new nested function that is the current Lexical Environment of `makeCounter()`:

     ![](lexenv-nested-makecounter-3.png)

     Please note that at the inner function was created, but not yet called.
 The code inside `function() { return count++; }` is not running.

     So we still have two Lexical Environments.
+And a function which has `[[Environment]]` referencing to the inner one of them.

-4. The call to `makeCounter()` is finished, and the result (the tiny nested function) is assigned to the global variable `counter`.
+4. As the execution goes on, the call to `makeCounter()` finishes, and the result (the tiny nested function) is assigned to the global variable `counter`.
 When we run `counter()`, the single line of code will be executed: `return count++`.

-    The `makeCounter()` call has already finished, its code will not get the control any more.

     ![](lexenv-nested-makecounter-4.png)

-    Please note that though the `counter()` function is called on the last line, outside of anything, its internal `[[Environment]]` property points back to the Lexical Environment where it was created...

-5. ...So, when `counter()` code actually executes, it gets an "empty" Lexical Environment (no local variables).
-But the `[[Environment]]` is used for the outer lexical reference, giving it access to the variables of the former `makeCounter()` call:
+5. Then the `counter()` call executes.
+An "empty" Lexical Environment is created (no local variables).
+But the `[[Environment]]` is used for its outer reference, providing access to the variables of the former `makeCounter()` call:

     ![](lexenv-nested-makecounter-5.png)